Mariners prospects Jarred Kelenic, Noelvi Marte make strong early impressions at ‘Summer Camp’

 Kelenic’s invitation was a given.
 Rated as the No. 2 overall prospect in the organization by Baseball America and No. 12 in all of baseball, it’s easy to envision Kelenic playing every day in T-Mobile in the very near future.

 He certainly looks at home in the batter’s box.
 Since arriving for Summer Camp, Kelenic has deposited baseballs all over the outfield seats.
-But Tuesday delivered something different.
-Facing his right-hander Ljay Newsome, his teammate with Double A Arkansas at the end of last season, in a live batting-practice session, Kelenic gave a glimpse of why the Mariners made him the focal point of the trade that sent Robinson Cano and Edwin Diaz to the New York Mets.
+But Tuesday he delivered something different.
+Facing right-hander Ljay Newsome, his teammate with Class AA Arkansas at the end of last season, in a live batting-practice session, Kelenic gave a glimpse of why the Mariners made him the focal point of the trade that sent Robinson Cano and Edwin Diaz to the New York Mets.

 Unleashing his frighteningly compact but violent left-handed swing, Kelenic turned a fastball from Newsome into a vapor trail to right field.
 The crushed baseball banged off the scoreboard facade of the Hit It Here Café.
 The explosive sound off the bat reverberated throughout the empty stadium, cutting through the blaring music.

-After earning his first invitation to MLB spring training and expected to return to Double A to start the season and push to Triple A Tacoma by June, Kelenic seemed intent on accelerating his trajectory with a stellar spring.
+After earning his first invitation to MLB spring training and expected to return to Class AA to start the season and push to AAA Tacoma by June, Kelenic seemed intent on accelerating his trajectory with a stellar spring.
 But the shutdown of baseball due to the spread of the novel coronavirus interrupted the plan.
 He spent the hiatus working out and hitting in Wisconsin and reported to summer camp looking noticeably more muscular.

 “I think they just issued him a small T-shirt — that’s what happened,” manager Scott Servais joked.
 “He’s filling it out.
 He looked great.
 Anybody that’s been around Jarred knows how serious he is about his game and working to get better all the time.”